AmosNimos/open_politics/Belief.md

 Their is not better example of narcissism then to think the world has been made for you or a group your a part of.

-Hell and haven are just the most basic form of carrots and sticks based propaganda.
+Hell and haven are just the most basic form of carrots and sticks based manipulative behevioral conditioning.

 # Faith
 knowledge is demonstrable.